SATSANG

 SATSANG is a public artwork that appears where the world gathers.
 I set up two chairs beneath a white helium balloon and sit in stillness.
 Whoever sits across from me receives my complete and undivided attention.

-Through a strict relational liturgy—the offering of tea, three minutes of sustained open-eye meditation, and two direct existential inquiries—the performance systematically strips away social performance.
+Through a strict relational liturgy—the offering of tea, three minutes of sustained open-eye meditation, and two direct existential inquiries—the practice systematically strips away social performance.
 It forces an immediate, non-dual confrontation with identity and mortality.
 It is an invitation to witness the shared consciousness that exists when the noise of the world is momentarily suspended.

 SATSANG has visited: